becktothefuture/Ringbound-Notepad/docs/scene-realism-guide.md

-# Scene Realism & Enhanced Physical Feedback Guide
+# Ring Animation & Enhanced Physical Feedback Guide

 ## Overview

 The scene realism system transforms the 3D notebook from a static digital interface into a living, breathing document that responds naturally to user interaction.
-By adding subtle scene tilting, parallax effects, and ambient motion, users feel genuinely connected to the notebook as if they were handling a physical book.
+By adding realistic ring animations, parallax effects, and ambient motion, users feel genuinely connected to the notebook as if they were handling a physical book.

 ## Core Philosophy